cysouw/diathesis/text/c06_prepositions.md

 ### [ –P | DP ] Dative addition+governed preposition

-This alternation allows for either a dative to be present or not with verbs that have no nominative argument, but with a governed preposition, like *liegen an* 'to depend on'.
+This alternation allows for either a dative to be present or not with verbs that have no nominative argument, but with a governed preposition, like *liegen an* 'to depend on' [@next].
 Consequently, a valency-simulating pronoun *es* is present in all alternants.
+The only example I have been able to find without a valency-simulating *es* is [@next d].

 ::: ex
 - Es liegt am Geld.
 - Es liegt mir viel am Geld.
-- Es liegt mir daran, dass du es erfährst.
+- Es liegt mir viel daran, dass du es erfährst.
+- Mir liegt viel an deiner Anwesenheit.
 :::

 #### Attested verbs {.unnumbered}